kys-sheng/abc-rpv/README.md

 # abctestrun
-1. Download this git repository either via download as a zip or git clone.
+1. Go to green color button (Code): Download this git repository either via download as a zip or git clone.
 2. Try Tutorial.ipynb and give me some feedback

 Used Python libraries:<br>